 It started because during December I had the boys create "sibling kindness advent calendars."
-I never wrote a post about it, but I shared the idea on our Facebook page (<-- click there to see it).
+I never wrote a post about it, but I shared the idea on our Facebook page.
 Their response to it was quite positive so I wanted to find a way to extend the idea throughout the year.

 I've been reading a fantastically helpful book, The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child's Developing Mind which states,